peidevs/OpenDataBookClub/doc/planning/2017_Hackathon.md

 As much as we want to build software and play with tech we also want to focus on the discussion of open data.

 ###Theme
 In coordination with the international Open Data Day.
 The hackathon will be exploring open data in PEI.
+But not limited to open data

 ###Ideas and Resources
 * Discover your family history ([Family Search](https://familysearch.org/indexing/)) ([World Record Recap](https://familysearch.org/blog/en/worldsrecordsrecap/))